rabbitmq/rabbitmq-website/site/prometheus.md

 This endpoint supports the following parameters:

 * Zero or more `family` values.
 Only the requested metric families will be returned.
-The full list is documented in [metrics-detailed](metrics-detailed.md)
+The full list is documented below;
 * Zero or more `vhost`s: if provided, queue related metrics (`queue_coarse_metrics`, `queue_consumer_count` and `queue_metrics`) will be returned only for the queues in the provided virtual hosts

 The returned metrics use a different prefix: `rabbitmq_detailed_` (instead of `rabbitmq_` used by other  endpoints).